A20 ~ Kitty’s Legacy

 To our disbelief, the whole street we search for does not exist… at least not anymore.

-In the city hall, we are told that the whole city was rebuilt shortly after the Third World War.
+In the city hall, we are told that almost the whole city was rebuilt shortly after the Third World War.
 Even if most of the streets are back on the map nowadays, some were lost forever…

 After further inquiring, we only find a record of a parking ticket under her name.
 The most important details of this ticket, however, are the nickname she put in, Kitty, and the fine is for parking a truck on the wrong lot.